stackchain/Clinical_Trial_Starter/README.md

 2. Create a Directory in your local drive

-3. Clone the file in the directory you created with "git clone (file you want to forked)"
+3. Clone the file in the directory you created with "git clone (file you forked)"

 4. Make sure you have node (if not go to https://nodejs.org/en/ and install)